Synopsis: ENSO-neutral conditions have returned and are favored to continue through at least the Southern Hemisphere fall 2017.

 Most models predict the continuation of ENSO-neutral (3-month average Niño-3.4 index between -0.5°C and 0.5°C) through the Southern Hemisphere winter.
 However, a few dynamical model forecasts, including the NCEP CFSv2, anticipate an onset of El Niño as soon as the Southern Hemisphere fall (March-May 2017).
 Because of typically high uncertainty in forecasts made at this time of the year for the upcoming fall and winter, and the lingering La Niña-like tropical convection patterns, the forecaster consensus favors ENSO-neutral during the fall with a ~60% chance.
 Thereafter, there are increasing odds for El Niño toward the second half of 2017 (~50% chance in September-November).
 In summary, ENSO-neutral conditions have returned and are favored to continue through at least the Southern Hemisphere fall 2017.

-The entire state should be slightly to moderately drier than normal.
+The entire region should be slightly warmer than normal.